 Tail rot looks like an area at the end of the tail has gone very dark.
 If it’s lighter in colour than the rest of the tail, and grey, then it’s more likely to be a shed happening rather than tail rot.
 But if the tail is very dark, it could be tail rot.

 Tail rot will generally have a distinct delineation between the normal colour of the lizard’s tail and the dead part.
 That is to say, the change between normal colour and dead (black) colour will be sharp and distinct.
 If the colour change is gradual then it’s unlikely to be tail rot.

 There may also be a number of damaged scales in the area where the tail rot begins.
 This will be especially true in the case of a traumatic tail injury which is causing the impaired blood flow.

 A stuck shed causing tail rot is likely to show as a small constricted area around the tail, such as in the picture.

-The image to the right is one of our bearded dragons who we inherited with what looks like a thin area of stuck shed.
+The image above is one of our bearded dragons who we inherited with what looks like a thin area of stuck shed.
 With some careful washing, oiling and assistance the stuck shed came off and the tail recovered.
 But it could easily have turned to tail rot, so keep an eye on your beardies!

 Is Bearded Dragon Tail Rot Curable?